 Go Faded and Vintage

 I know, after years of being told that darker colors are more polished, darker colors are more classic, darker colors are more slimming and leg-lengthening, it’s really hard to stomach a pair of faded jeans.
 It’s possibly harder to stomach than trying a non-skinny jean.
-But I encourage you to try it because it is going to look the best with 2021 colors and silhouettes.
+But I encourage you to try it because it is going to look the best with current colors and silhouettes.

 The thing is, faded jeans can look really dorky if they aren’t a current silhouette.
 Faded flares will look like a costume, faded skinny jeans and ankle jeans can look really dated.